rahsnh/millioneyes/README.md

 Steps to run in local:-
 1. Fork the repo and clone it.
-2. Make sure you have yarn Node.js installed in your system.
+2. Make sure you have Node.js installed in your system.
 3. [Only once] Run (from the root) 'npm install' and cd client && 'npm install'.
 4. Open terminal in root (For running Server).
 5. Run 'npm start' to start the server.
 By default it will run on port 8080, while UI run in port 3000.